 Continue past the Bithongabel lockout to find some large tree ferns; push on and you’ll be rewarded with a view of Mount Warning and Murwillumbah from the famous Toolona Lookout.

 Keep your eyes open as you walk; the Lamington National Park is home to several species of native birds.
 In fact, the park protects 58 plants and more than 22 animal classes as vulnerable, rare or threatened with extinction.

-If camping isn’t your style and you would like something a little more cosy, click on our link below for the best accommodation deals near the Lamington National Park.
+If camping isn’t your style and you would like something a little cozier, click on our link below for the best accommodation deals near the Lamington National Park.